michellemeinert/ph-nomena/README.md

 # Phänomena

 ## Description
+Phänomena is a game designed to confuse the Users, play with their perceptions and make them question the purpose of the game.

 ## MVP (DOM - CANVAS)
-Canvas, the player can move up and down to avoid crashing into obstacles.
+Canvas,
+Player can move left, right and jump to land on Platforms and collect points.

 ## Backlog
+- score
+- optical 'illusions'
 - background music for fun times